AristaSouthwest/Newsletter/docs/index.md

 ---

 ## **High Performance Wi-Fi Today and Tomorrow**
-By Dang Nguyen, SE Manager Arizona/ San Diego Region
+By Dang Nguyen, SE Manager Arizona/San Diego Region

 Technology has become an integral part of daily life and, at times, a bare necessity.
 Ultra-fast, reliable connectivity to information and applications is critical, especially for devices on the go.
 Wireless LAN has evolved and grown in many ways to become the preferred and, at times, primary connectivity method.
 Let’s take a high-level look at the current state of Wi-Fi 7, its benefits and challenges.